American Airlines business class review

 Heathrow Terminal 3 is a decent terminal (one of the oldies now) but has a good mix of shops, options to eat and a great Duty-Free shop.
 I purchased some cosmetics and picked up an item I had pre-ordered at of the stores.
 It is no Terminal 5, don’t get me wrong.
 It took me 10 minutes to walk to the boarding gate.

 – Welcome & Service

-I had a very nice welcome onboard and was directed to the aisle where my seat would be.
-I have to say that throughout the flight, service was very efficient and pleasant, so no complaints from me.
+I had a very nice welcome on board from the cabin crew and was directed to the aisle where my seat would be.
+I have to say that throughout the flight, American Airlines flagship service was very efficient and pleasant, so no complaints from me.

 – The Cabin